nodejs/undici/README.md

   Default: `null`.
 * `signal: AbortController|EventEmitter|Null`
   Default: `null`.
-* `requestTimeout: Number`, the timeout after which a request will time out, in milliseconds.
-Monitors time between request being enqueued and receiving a response.
-Use `0` to disable it entirely.
+- `headersTimeout: Number`, the amount of time the parser will wait to receive the complete HTTP headers (Node 14 and above only).
   Default: `30e3` milliseconds (30s).
 - `bodyTimeout: Number`, the timeout after which a request will time out, in milliseconds.
 Monitors time between receiving a body data.